MBB-team/VBA-toolbox/_wiki/The-variational-Bayesian-approach.md

 ## Limitations

-As one might guess, VBA relies on a combination of the above mean-field and Laplace approximations to perform Bayesian inference (for both parameter estimation and model comparison.
+As one might guess, VBA relies on a combination of the above mean-field and Laplace approximations to perform Bayesian inference.
 Practically speaking, the interest here lies in that the resulting VB algorithms are much more efficient than sampling-based approaches (such as, e.g., [Gibbs sampling](https://en.wikipedia.org/wiki/Gibbs_sampling), [rejection sampling](https://en.wikipedia.org/wiki/Rejection_sampling), [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo), etc).
 This is important, because slow inference schemes may not, even with the help of modern distributed computing, be applicable for state-of-the-art data analysis.

 However, VB algorithms have their drawbacks.
 Some of these are less problematic than they sound, essentially because one can easily diagnose the issue and find a way around.
 Below, we list the two main VB limitations, which we think one should be aware of: